What to Expect

 - Public health ethics

 You can complete your degree in about four or five years, working closely with faculty in our multidisciplinary learning environment—and immersing yourself in fields ranging from philosophy, social science and public health, to law, medicine and nursing.
 Doctoral students are part of our fully integrated educational program within our department that includes undergraduate courses, a master’s program in bioethics and medical humanities, medical school teaching, international student exchanges, and postdoctoral training.
-Within this context, you’ll learn how to better prepare both professional presentations and manuscripts for publication in peer-reviewed journals—and how to compete for academic positions, National Institutes of Health funding, and National Science Foundation funding.
+Within this context, you’ll learn how to better prepare both professional presentations and manuscripts for publication in peer-reviewed journals—and how to compete for academic positions and competitive grant funding.